 While Burnett has consistently had a higher proportion of their residents living in poverty than the state average, that gap has been narrowing over time.

-The percentages of individuals living in poverty in Chisago and Washington Counties have consistently been below the state average and have declined modestly over the 2009 – 2019 time period.
+The percentages of individuals living in poverty in Chisago and Washington Counties have consistently been below the state average and has declined modestly over the 2013 – 2022 time period.